Tutorials

 Milling

 Now the milling can begin.
-Mount the bit in your milling machine and let it extend so far that the bearing extends a few millimeters below the fingers.
+Mount the bit in your router and let it protrude so far that the bearing extends a few millimeters below the fingers.

 Place the plate on top of your workpiece, next to the protruding fingers from the top.
-Start your machine and press the router base firmly on the plate so that the machine stays plumb.
+Start your machine and press the router base firmly onto the plate so that the machine remains perpendicular.
 Now drive the bearing along the entire edge to mill it cleanly.
 Repeat for all edges.

 wooden stool with milling machine close up